socool/docs-terraswap-io/content/docs/howto/swap.md

 }
 ```

 The method is a little bit tricky.
-Please do not loose your concentration!
+Please do not lose your concentration!

 ```bash
 terracli tx wasm execute <contract-address> <handle-msg> <coins>